DhruvPatel01/coursera_pgm_python/README.md

 Once you are finished with one function implementation, you can check your implementation locally in `check.ipynb`.
 This notebook does the work of reading `.mat` file and converting it into appropriate structures.
+You will also need to copy these `.mat` files for respective assignment into the `x/data/` where `x` is the name of the assignment you are working on.

 Once you are satisfied with your solution, you can submit your solution by running `submit.py` script.
 The script will ask you for your email address and token.